tartiflette/tartiflette/docs/tutorial/add-subscription.md

 ## **recipes_manager/subscription_resolvers.py**

 In the Tartiflette Engine, we allow you to link a subscription resolver to your schema simply by using the corresponding decorator _(@Subscription)_ over a function which returns an async generator, that it.
-For advanced use-cases, we suggest to use pub/sub mecanisms like Redis, Nats, Google Pub/Sub, Amazon EQS etc...
+For advanced use-cases, we suggest using pub/sub mechanisms like Redis, Nats, Google Pub/Sub, Amazon EQS etc...

 ```python
 import asyncio